 Does Your Photography Style Match My Vision?

 You want to work with a photographer who has ideas and can look at your ring and come up with a vision for the photoshoot.
 However, they should also be open to your ideas, and want to create something that aligns with your vision.
 These questions should help you determine whether they are willing to work with you to get you the pictures that you want of your rings.Before you can get great pictures of your wedding rings, you first need to buy them!
 At Rustic and Main, we specialize in crafting custom wooden wedding rings that tell the story of the love between you and your fiancé(e).
-Order one of our ring sizers today to get started on your design!
+Take our ring style quiz today and get started on your design!

 Tagged: wedding ring photography